 If symptoms persist or increase in intensity, see your doctor, who can perform the proper tests to identify any underlying medical conditions.

 The most common causes of head and neck cancer are excessive alcohol use and tobacco use, including smokeless tobacco.
-In fact, of cases of head and neck cancers result from alcohol and tobacco.
+In fact,

 Other causes and risk factors of head and neck cancer include:

 Most head and neck cancers occur in the:

 - oral cavity